1992–93 Western Kentucky Hilltoppers basketball team

 The 1992–93 Western Kentucky Hilltoppers men's basketball team represented Western Kentucky University during the 1992–93 NCAA Division I men's basketball season.
 The Hilltoppers were led by coach Ralph Willard and future NBA player Darnell Mee.
 The team was Sun Belt Conference runners-up and won Sun Belt Basketball tournament.
-They received the conference's automatice bid to the 1993 NCAA Division I men's basketball tournament where they advanced to the Sweet Sixteen.
+They received the conference's automatic bid to the 1993 NCAA Division I men's basketball tournament where they advanced to the Sweet Sixteen.
 Mee and Mark Bell made the All-Conference and SBC Tournament team; Mee was also tournament MVP.